 - The required score obtained in IELTS/OET

 You DO NOT need to have your house job/internship completed to sit for PLAB 1 as long as that is post-graduate.
 If your house job/internship is part of your graduation (i.e., pre-graduate) that means you can not take PLAB 1 before completing that.
 You will not be a medical graduate before completing that in the eye of your awarding institution.

 Your Primary Medical Qualification (PMQ) is the degree that allowed you to be a doctor.
 The title of the degree differs in many countries.
 For example, it was MBBS (Bachelor of Medicine & Bachelor of Surgery) for me.

-In order to be eligible to take PLAB 1 exam you need to have passed the final exam which awards you that degree.
-You don't need to have the decorative diploma at hand.
+To be eligible to take PLAB 1 exam, you need to have passed the final exam which awards you that degree.
+You don’t need to have the decorative diploma at hand.
 You need to have your results out that you have passed the final exams for your PMQ degree.

 How to know whether your PMQ is approved by GMC?
 Read this article on How to get your Medical Qualification (PMQ) recognized by GMC.

 GMC approves two different types of tests for taking PLAB exams: